SizheAn/PanoHead/README.md

 FFHQ-F(ullhead) consists of [Flickr-Faces-HQ dataset](https://github.com/NVlabs/ffhq-dataset), [K-Hairstyle dataset](https://psh01087.github.io/K-Hairstyle/), and an in-house human head dataset.
 For head pose estimation, we use [WHENet](https://arxiv.org/abs/2005.10353).

-Due to the license issue, we are not able to release FFHQ-F dataset that we used to train the model. [test_data_img](./dataset/testdata_img/) and [test_data_seg](./dataset/testdata_seg/) are just an example for showing the dataset struture.
+Due to the license issue, we are not able to release FFHQ-F dataset that we used to train the model. [test_data_img](./dataset/testdata_img/) and [test_data_seg](./dataset/testdata_seg/) are just an example for showing the dataset structure.
 For the camera pose convention, please refer to [EG3D](https://github.com/NVlabs/eg3d).

 ## Datasets format